 Are Golf Carts Street Legal in Florida?

-An individual may only operate a golf cart during the hours between sunrise and sunset.
-Florida law makes an exception to this limitation if the vehicle has headlights, brake lights, and a windshield.
+You may only use a golf cart between sunrise and sunset by law.
+In other words, if the sun is out, then you’re free to use your golf cart.
+Yet, Florida law makes an exception to this limitation if the vehicle has added safety equipment like headlights, brake lights, and a windshield.

 How Injuries May Happen

 According to data shown at the virtual AAP National Conference and Exhibition, more than 6,500 adolescents experience a golf-cart-related injury every year.
 Many allow children as young as 14 to drive golf carts, many times with even younger children in passenger seats, with little to no adult supervision, running the risk of injury.

 Reference: Marchioli M, et al. Nationwide Injury Trends Due to Motorized Golf Carts Among the Pediatric Population: An Observational Study of the NEISS Database from 2010-2019.

 - Fractures and broken bones

 When golf cart accidents happen, they often result in injuries due to passenger ejection, as golf carts are typically not equipped with seatbelts.
 Passengers are most often ejected during sharp turns.
 Children are especially vulnerable to seat ejection from the cart because of their small stature.
 Moreover, because golf carts often don’t come with seatbelts, there isn’t that extra layer of protection to keep children from falling out of the vehicle.

 Like other types of motor vehicle accidents, there can be many reasons that an accident occurs.
 In many instances, a crash is due to the negligence or wrongful acts of another person.

 For example, a driver could be operating their golf cart while on their phone and accidentally rear-end your parked golf cart.
 This is an example of someone’s negligent actions directly leading to another person’s injuries and damage to their personal property.